 These statements do not necessarily mean that Spytrue has insider info on the second season, but it is reasonable to believe (“dream”) that Crunchyroll would want to renew a popular anime exclusive.
 But it should also be noted that Spytrue was correct about the Attack On Titan Season 4 anime being released in late 2020 in December rather than January 2021.

-One of the official Twitter accounts seems to be teasing that a Tower Of God Season 2 announcement is forthcoming.
+One of the official Twitter accounts seems to be teasing that a Tower Of God Season 2 announcement was forthcoming.
 The official English manhwa/Webtoon account tweeted, “No Season 2 announcement (yet) but Viole have been teased!”

+The voice actors expressed their eagerness to continue their roles.
 For example, Anaak VA Akira Sekine says, “Hope I can meet them again!”

 “I would be happy if you could watch [Endorsi Jahad] grow in the future.
 I want you to do a second season…! !!
 I want to see more of their story,” said Endorsi VA Rie Suegara.